Overview

 We encourage all Federal agencies to fulfill their Section 7(a)(1) obligations by carrying out the conservation measures listed below.
 We also encourage non-Federal project proponents to implement the following conservation measures.

-• Perform NLEB surveys according to the most recent summer survey guidelines.
+• Perform NLEB surveys according to the most updated version of the Service’s Rangewide bat summer survey guidelines.

-• Avoid clearing suitable spring staging and fall swarming habitat within a 5-mile radius of known or assumed NLEB hibernacula during the spring staging and fall swarming season (April 1-May 14 and August 16-November 15).
+• Avoid clearing suitable spring staging and fall swarming habitat within a 5-mile radius of known or assumed NLEB hibernacula during the spring staging and fall swarming season (April 1- May 14 and August 16 – November 15, respectively).

 • Manage forests to ensure a continual supply of snags and other suitable maternity roosts trees.

-• Implement a TOYR (April 1-November 14) for most of the State when performing bridge repair, retrofit, maintenance, and/or rehabilitation work) in areas where NLEB are known to roost on bridges or where such use is likely OR
+• Implement a TOYR from April 1 through November 15 for the hibernating range when performing bridge repair, retrofit, maintenance, and/or rehabilitation work in areas where NLEB are known to roost on bridges or where such use is likely OR implement the following TOYRs in the year-round active range: December 15 – February 15 and April 1 – July 15.

 • Minimize use of herbicides and pesticides.
 If necessary, spot treatment is preferred over aerial application.

-• Evaluate the use of outdoor lighting during the active season and seek to minimize light pollution by angling lights downward or via other light minimization measures.
+• Evaluate the use of outdoor lighting and seek to minimize light pollution by angling lights downward or via other light minimization measures.

 • Participate in actions to manage and reduce the impacts of white nose syndrome (WNS) on NLEBs.
 Actions needed to investigate and manage WNS are described in a national plan the Service developed in coordination with other state and Federal agencies.

-STEP 3c: DETERMINE IF CRITICAL HABITAT IS PRESENT
+STEP 3d: DETERMINE IF CRITICAL HABITAT IS PRESENT

 Critical habitat is a term defined and used in the ESA.
 It is specific geographic areas that contain features essential to the conservation of an endangered or threatened species and that may require special management and protection.
 Critical habitat may also include areas that are not currently occupied by the species but will be needed for its recovery.
 Specific areas are designated as critical habitat for a listed species through Federal rule-making processes.
 Not all listed species have designated critical habitat.